 The Nieman Foundation for Journalism at Harvard honored Goodman with the 2014 I.F.
 Stone Medal for Journalistic Independence Lifetime Achievement Award.
 She is also the first journalist to receive the Right Livelihood Award, widely known as the 'Alternative Nobel Prize' for “developing an innovative model of truly independent grassroots political journalism that brings to millions of people the alternative voices that are often excluded by the mainstream media.”
 She is the first co-recipient of the Park Center for Independent Media’s Izzy Award, named for the great muckraking journalist I.F.
 Stone, and was later selected for induction into the Park Center’s I.F.
 Stone Hall of Fame.
 The Independent of London called Amy Goodman and Democracy Now! “an inspiration.”

 Goodman has received the Society for Professional Journalists Sigma Delta Chi Award for Excellence; American Women in Radio and Television Gracie Award; the Paley Center for Media’s She’s Made It Award; and the Puffin/Nation Prize for Creative Citizenship.
 Her reporting on East Timor and Nigeria has won numerous awards, including the George Polk Award, Robert F. Kennedy Prize for International Reporting, and the Alfred I. duPont-Columbia Award.
 Time Magazine named Democracy Now! its “Pick of the Podcasts,” along with NBC’s Meet the Press.
 PULSE named Goodman one of the 20 Top Global Media Figures of 2009.

 She has also received awards from the Associated Press, United Press International, the Corporation for Public Broadcasting, and Project Censored.
 Goodman received the first ever Communication for Peace Award from the World Association for Christian Communication.
 She was also honored by the National Council of Teachers of English with the George Orwell Award for Distinguished Contribution to Honesty and Clarity in Public Language.

-Juan González has been a professional journalist for more than 30 years and a staff columnist at the New York Daily News since 1987.
+Juan González has been a professional journalist for more than 30 years and was a staff columnist at the New York Daily News from 1987 to 2016.
 He is a two-time recipient of the George Polk Award for commentary (1998 and 2010), and the first reporter in New York City to consistently expose the health effects arising from the September 11, 2001 attacks and the cover-up of these hazards by government officials.
 Juan was inducted into the Deadline Club’s New York Journalism Hall of Fame in 2015.
 He is a Professor of Journalism and Media Studies at Rutgers University.

 A founding member of the Young Lords Party in the 1970s and of the National Congress for Puerto Rican Rights in 1980s, González has twice been named by Hispanic Business Magazine as one of the country’s most influential Hispanics and has received Lifetime Achievement Awards from the Hispanic Heritage Foundation, the National Council of La Raza, and the National Puerto Rican Coalition.

-González has written four books: Fallout: The Environmental Consequences of the World Trade Center Collapse, documents cover-ups by Environmental Protection Agency and government officials with regard to health hazards at Ground Zero in New York; Harvest of Empire: A History of Latinos in America; and Roll Down Your Window: Stories of a Forgotten America.
-His latest book, News for All the People: The Epic Story of Race and the American Media, co-authored with Joseph Torres.
+González has written five books: Fallout: The Environmental Consequences of the World Trade Center Collapse, documents cover-ups by Environmental Protection Agency and government officials with regard to health hazards at Ground Zero in New York; Harvest of Empire: A History of Latinos in America; Roll Down Your Window: Stories of a Forgotten America; and News for All the People: The Epic Story of Race and the American Media, co-authored with Joseph Torres.
 His latest book, Reclaiming Gotham: Bill de Blasio and the Movement to End America’s Tale of Two Cities , explores how a new generation of progressive municipal leaders offers valuable lessons for those seeking grassroots reform.

 Sharif Abdel Kouddous is a Democracy Now! correspondent and a fellow at The Nation Institute.
 Sharif grew up in Cairo, Egypt.
 In his role as a Senior Producer for Democracy Now!, Sharif was one of the leading voices globally covering the Egyptian revolution in 2011.
-He has covered news stories around the world, including reporting from Baghdad during the Iraq war, New Orleans in the aftermath of Hurricane Katrina, Haiti in the days after the January 2010 earthquake as well as the Democratic and Republican conventions in 2004 and 2008.
+He has covered news stories around the world with Democracy Now!, including reporting from Baghdad during the Iraq war, New Orleans in the aftermath of Hurricane Katrina, Haiti in the days after the January 2010 earthquake and from the Democratic and Republican conventions in 2004 and 2008.
 Sharif has also reported from Syria, Libya, Yemen, Gaza, Bahrain, and Algeria.

-Brendan manages the Archives for Democracy Now!
+Brendan Allen has led Democracy Now!’s archive department since 2011.
 He attended the School of Visual Arts and received a BA in English Literature and Media Studies from the University of New Mexico.
-He worked as a video librarian for Black Entertainment Television in 1998 and then moved to Public Broadcasting Service in Alexandria, VA, where he worked as the library media coordinator.
+Before joining Democracy Now!, Brendan worked as a video librarian for Black Entertainment Television in 1998 and then moved to Public Broadcasting Service in Alexandria, VA, where he worked as the library media coordinator.
 In 2006, Brendan earned a Master’s in Library Information Science at Pratt Institute, while working as the Senior Archivist for the United Nations Children’s Fund (UNICEF) in New York City.